Spydiecy/ProtectedPay_Scroll/README.md

 ![image](https://github.com/user-attachments/assets/f645759e-47bf-4fb1-9e87-b46f7c0bc6a7)
 - Generate unique profile QR codes containing payment details.
 - In-app QR code scanning via camera or image uploads.
-- Auto-fill transfer details for quick and secure MON payments.
+- Auto-fill transfer details for quick and secure ETH payments.

 ---

 ## How It Works

 ### 1. Protected Transfers
-- Connect your wallet to Monad Testnet.
+- Connect your wallet to Scroll Sepolia.
-- Send MON tokens using a username, wallet address, or QR code scan.
+- Send ETH tokens using a username, wallet address, or QR code scan.
 - Funds are claimed securely, with refunds available for unclaimed transfers.

 ### 2. Group Payments
-- Create a payment pool with participants and target amounts in MON.
+- Create a payment pool with participants and target amounts in ETH.
 - Accept contributions and distribute funds automatically.

 ### 3. Savings Pots
-- Set a MON savings target and track progress.
+- Set an ETH savings target and track progress.
-- Gain interest on your savings pot while building value on Monad.
+- Gain interest on your savings pot while building value on Scroll.
 - Withdraw funds flexibly as needed.

 ---